 - Clock ticking

-You can have just a single tone or mix all 10 together to achieve your perfect bedside mix.
-The ambient sounds can be set up in the Soundcore app, which we cover in the next part of this Soundcore Wakey review.
-You can also set a countdown timer, so the sounds turn off after you have fallen asleep.
+You can have just a single tone or mix all 10 to achieve your perfect bedside mix.
+You can set up the ambient sounds in the Soundcore app, which we cover in the next part of this Soundcore Wakey review.
+You can also set a countdown timer so the sounds turn off after you have fallen asleep.